EricCheung3/op-mobile/README.md

 ```
 ionic serve
 ```
 It will open a browser window and display the login page.
+By default, it will connect to DEV server running in Google Cloud.
 You can register an account and login with this account.

 To work with local servers running inside docker containers, for Windows/MacOSX, run
 ```